One if By Land, Two if By Sea

-The King Fisher Fleet in Fishermen's Village in Punta Gorda offers fishing trips and Grande Tours in Placida offers both kayaking and fishing trips in the 270-square-mile protected aquatic preserve of Charlotte Harbor & the Gulf Islands.
-We rent a canoe and arrange for it to be delivered to Englewood Beach (our car doesn't have rack for transport).
+The King Fisher Fleet in Fishermen's Village in Punta Gorda offers fishing trips and Grande Kayak in Placida offers kayaking trips in the 270-square-mile protected aquatic preserve of Charlotte Harbor & the Gulf Islands.

 The canoe accommodates our fishing gear, cooler and a beach bag of towels and sunscreen.
 We are intermediate paddlers, but neither of us has ever combined a self- propelled excursion with fishing.
 I am a little worried that a big catch would pull us to it, rather than the other way around.
 But as I reel in my first redfish, adrenaline washes away those fears.

 The 4.9-mile canoe trail offers us a chance for great fishing and bird watching along the marshes of the backwaters.
 Around us a kaleidoscope of birds perch in the trees and wade the shores.